shelbyspees/speesblog/_posts/2015-03-13-cursed-with-ideas.md

 It's 1:42am.
 I have my data structures final in ~32 hours.
 Two huge assignments due in 46 hours.
 Ugh tomorrow is going to suck.

 ####<i class="fa fa-square-o"></i> Super neat DS&A tutorial web app project

 This is way over my head at this point, but I like the idea and I'll learn a lot of cool stuff in the process.

+Features:

+- Interactive UI (think [Duolingo](https://www.duolingo.com/) or [RegExr](http://www.regexr.com/))
+- Straightforward explanations of benefits and applications of each data structure/algorithm aimed at first-year CS students or self-taught programmers
+- Replace walls of text with visualizations and tooltips
+- IDE experience with debugger-like walkthrough of each function with parallel animation
+-
+- Animated visualizations to demonstrate logic
+	- E.g. Using color gradients to visually represent numerical values.
+An array should look like a [paint chip](http://sugarluxeblog.com/wp-content/uploads/2009/01/paint-chips.jpg) after it's been sorted, with the numerical values there to verify correct sorting
+	- Step-by-step animations.
+Imagine having arrows there to show adding or removing a value from a linked list, or percolating up and down a heap.
+Basically like the Blue's Clues of CS.
+- (Eventually?) user accounts to save progress, like codecademy, etc.

+Things I'll have to learn:

+- Building a web app from the ground up
+- How to make a web-based IDE.
+Ouch
+- Animated visualizations (probably using a tool like [this](https://animatron.com/))
+- How to make the animation and IDE features responsive
+- Data structures
+- Algorithms
+- C implementation of DS&A
+- C++ implementation of DS&A
+- Java implementation of DS&A

+I'm also thinking of adding grammar lessons in the languages I know.
+Once a teacher, always a teacher, amirite?